 This is a research seminar open to juniors and seniors.
 Priority given to history and environmental studies majors.
 History majors may take this course either as a research seminar or in place of HIST 301 “Writing the Past.”

 Not open to first-year students.
-Limited to 15 students.
+Limited to 18 students.
 Enrollment requires attendance at the first class meeting.
-Omitted 2016-17.
-Professor Gordon.2016-17: Not offered
+Fall semester.
+Professor A. Gordon.2017-18: Offered in Fall 2017

-[US/p] An exploration of life in colonial North America through laws passed to regulate, restrict, and give meaning to sexual relations by British, Spanish, French, and Dutch colonizers.
+[USP] An exploration of life in colonial North America through laws passed to regulate, restrict, and give meaning to sexual relations by British, Spanish, French, and Dutch colonizers.
 Major themes will be sexual and gender norms, faith and family, economic systems, geography, and culture with an emphasis on cross-cultural conflicts, interactions, and communities.
 Students will work extensively with primary source documents from court cases about interracial sex, premarital sex, sexual assault, abortion, same-sex intimacies, bastardy, and people of indeterminate sex and gender.
 Students will write an original research paper.
 One class meeting per week.
-Limited to 15 students.
-Not open to first-year students.
-Fall semester.
-Professor Manion.2016-17: Offered in Fall 2016

 [LA] We surround ourselves with stuff.
 These items that we create, use, display, and dwell in contain evidence about our lives.
 This course examines the historical role of material, architectural and visual objects in the creation of Mexico’s political and social order from the ancient Aztecs and Maya through today.
 Students will analyze material and visual evidence to learn about ethnic and gender relations, economic transformations, structures of rule, the experience of inequality, and the continual reconstruction of historical memory.
 Materials we will study include preconquest illuminated manuscripts, sculptures and temples; Spanish colonial paintings, architecture, ritual items, arts and crafts, maps, books, and botanical drawings; and modern sculpture, architecture, urban planning, maps, photographs, handicrafts, clothing, magazines, and even beauty contests.
 We will draw upon the rich collection of Mexican art in the Mead Art Museum, as well as items available in area museums and in digital archives.
 We will supplement our study of material culture with secondary texts and primary sources.
 Knowledge of Spanish and previous experience with Latin American history would be helpful, but are neither required nor expected.
 Two class meetings per week.

 Admission with consent of the instructor.
 Not open to first-year students.
 Limited to 20 students.
-Spring semester.
-Professor Redding.2016-17: Offered in Spring 2017
+Omitted 2018-19.
+Professor Redding.2017-18: Not offered

 Limited to 18 students.
 Not open to first-year students.
 Preference given to students who have taken HIST 191.
 Spring semester.
-Professor Ringer.2016-17: Offered in Spring 2017
+Professor Ringer.2017-18: Not offered

 (Offered as HIST 494 [ME], ANTH 431, and ASLC 494.)
 At different points in its nearly 2000-year history, the city now known as Istanbul has been the capital of the Roman, Byzantine, and Ottoman empires.
-In 2010, Istanbul was selected as the “Cultural Capital of Europe.”
-Over this long history, millions of people and multiple communities have called Istanbul their home—each shaping the city with distinct visions of the past and longings for the future.
-As innumerable identities (communal, religious, national, ethnic) have been both claimed and erased to serve a variety of political, economic, and social ideologies over millennia, Istanbul stands today as a city where the meanings of space and place are contested like few others.
+Alternately branded as a “global city” and selected as the “Cultural Capital of Europe,” Istanbul continues to thrive as a complex urban landscape of intersecting economies, histories, and ideas.
+Over its long history, millions of people and multiple communities have called Istanbul their home--each shaping the city with distinct visions of the past and longings for the future.
+As innumerable identities (communal, religious, national, ethnic) have been both claimed and erased to serve a variety of political, economic, and social ideologies, Istanbul stands today as a city where the meanings of space and place are contested like few others.
 This seminar explores the connections between contemporary politics and society in Turkey through the contested histories of space and place-making in Istanbul, with special attention to the varied historical legacy of architecture of the city.
-This is a research seminar and a Global Classroom course.
-One class meeting per week.
+Two 80 minute class meetings per week.